One of the most distinctive voices in modern music today, New Zealands Louis Baker is at a definitive turning point.

 Crafting songs from a place of deep artistic integrity, Louis has gathered a loyal following that spans the world over.
-International voices such as India.Arie to BBC 6 Music, Clash Magazine and Earmilk have shown love for what he is, and has become.
-To date, he has received over 12 million Spotify streams worldwide, putting his authentic style of modern soul on the world stage.
+International voices such as India.Arie to BBC 6 Music, Rolling Stone, Clash Magazine and Earmilk have shown love for what he is, and has become.
+To date, he has received over 25 million Spotify streams worldwide, putting his authentic style of modern soul on the world stage.

 'incredibly soulful.. stiflingly raw' - Earmilk

 'such power in Baker's songwriting' - Line Of Best Fit

 'Absolutely solid soul goodness' - Chris Douridas / KCRW

 Growing up in the working-class suburb of Newtown, Wellington, Louis developed his passion for music at an

 early age listening to his parent’s diverse record collection, which featured the likes of Jeff Buckley, Miles Davis,

 Picking up his singer-songwriter mother’s Yamaha acoustic guitar as an 11 year-old he was shown a few chords

 and then went on to learn to play the instrument by ear.
 This obsession with the guitar would lead him through